 Diverse and underrepresented undergraduate and graduate students from two and four year colleges and recent college graduates are eligible to apply.
-GSA encourages applications from low income, minority, veterans, first generation, non-traditional, women, and students with disabilities.
+GSA encourages applications from low income, minority, veterans, first generation, non-traditional, women, LBGTQ, and students with disabilities.

 No, you do not have to be a GSA member to apply to the OTF Program.
 If you are not a member you will receive membership for one year if awarded.

 No, you do not have to present research in order to apply to the OTF Program.
 However, GSA is committed to advancing scientific findings and therefore we encourage students to submit posters of their research.

 Yes, you can still apply if you have received other GSA financial grants.
 The online application will ask for specific program grant information and amounts.
 We ask that if you are awarded through OTF that you do not sign up to be a student volunteer at the meeting because your full meeting registration will be covered under your award.

-The deadline to apply is 25 May.
+The deadline to apply is at the end of May.
 Awardees will receive notification by the end of July.

 Awardees will receive payment by mail in the form of a check after the Annual Meeting.
 In order to receive your check you will have to check in at the Annual Meeting office to verify your attendance.

 GSA is required to issue 1099 tax forms to all awardees who receive a travel scholarship of $600 or more.
 It is up to the awardee to report these earnings to the IRS.

 Yes.
 OTF has a number of events that you will need to attend.
 They are organized at times so that they do not interfere with scientific sessions or other major events.
 These events will provide you with information and networking opportunities that will be extremely valuable for your future careers.